tristanvandeweg/SQUARE/README.md

 # Game
 My first game<br />
 This is still unfinished and will get bug fixes and more features.<br />
-For downloas go to release page<br />
+For downloads go to release page<br />
-For Old versions not on the release page go to the old branch
+For old versions not on the release page go to the old branch